A free dog scarf is easily made from leftover fabric or yarn! There are three ideas presented on this page:

 P.S.
 Thank you for posting my scarf pattern, I hope others enjoy it as much as I do.
 I tried your sock pattern, for a dog at my local shelter, and it turned out so well, that it will be part of his Halloween costume.
 Thank you again.”

-Thank you, Nicki! - and remember everyone, that you can use an endless variety of knitting patterns to make one of these.
+Thank you, Nicki! – and readers, please remember that you can use an endless variety of knitting patterns to make one of these.

 Sydney and Courtney from Canada provided us with the following instructions: